wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    To be free of on-prem. server install and management hassles (security, scaling disk space, upgrades, etc.), many prefer using the <a name="HCPCloud">Hashicorp Cloud Platform (<strong>HCP</strong>) Consul Cloud</a>.
 HCP Consul provides a convenient clickable <a href="#ConsulWebGUI">Web GUI</a> rather than the CLI of OSS.

    The fastest and easiest way to use Consul is to use the Hashcorp-Managed Cloud.
+   It provides all the features of the Enterprise edition:

+   * No monitoring to ensure disk space, CPU, memory, etc. are adequate
+   * No tedious capacity testing to ensure configurations are optimal
+   * Backups taken care of automatically
+   * Restores taken care of for you when needed
+   * No risk of security vulnerabilities introduced by inexperienced personnel

+   * Enable your limited in-house personnel to focus on business needs.
+   <br /><br />

 <a name="HCPCloudPricing"></a>